malcolmmathew-zz/DietAnalysis/README.md

 In order to use this repository you need to have Python and IPython installed.

-The program also uses the following modules: pandas numpy matplotlib lxml requests
+The program also uses the following modules:
+* pandas
+* numpy
+* matplotlib
+* lxml
+* requests

 ## Setup

-To use this code, first clone this repository from https://github.com/malcolmmathew/DietAnalysis Then navigate to the folder and run the notebook by executing "ipython notebook"
+To use this code, first clone this repository from https://github.com/malcolmmathew/DietAnalysis Then navigate to the folder and run the notebook by executing

+	ipython notebook